-‘General Hospital’ Spoilers & Recap: Sonny’s Whereabouts Are Revealed, But He’s Not Headed Home Yet
+'General Hospital' Spoilers & Recap: Sonny's Whereabouts Are Revealed, But He's Not Headed Home Yet

 Throughout the January 11 General Hospital show, loved ones arrived at the Corinthos home to pay their respects.
 Olivia brought manicotti, and others like Sam and Dante joined Carly and the rest of the family as they mourned what they believed was the family patriarch's death.
 Jason also talked with Carly in the kitchen about what arrangements had been made regarding the business.

-Little did they all know, Sonny was still alive and in the woods.
-At the beginning of Monday’s episode of General Hospital, he was seen lying face-down on the snowy ground and he moved his fingers a bit.
+Little did they know, Sonny was still alive and in the woods.
+At the beginning of Monday's episode of General Hospital, he was seen lying face-down on the snowy ground and he moved his fingers a bit.
 His father Mike paid him a ghostly visit and urged him to fight to live.

-Sonny was seen with a gash on his forehead, and Mike pointed out that his watch had stopped.
+Sonny was seen with a gash on his forehead and Mike pointed out that his watch had stopped.
 As the mob boss started to regain consciousness more fully, Mike disappeared.
-The disoriented mobster stood and looked around, and sat on a rock after calling for Mike to return.
+The disoriented mobster stood and looked around before sitting on a rock after calling for Mike to return.

-Then, a man happened by and asked what Sonny was doing out there, as it was freezing.
-Sonny held a hand to his head as he simply replied that he didn’t know.
+Then, a man happened by and asked what Sonny was doing out there as it was freezing.
+Sonny held a hand to his head as he simply replied that he didn't know.

 General Hospital spoilers previously hinted that the mob boss would survive this fall, but have amnesia.
 Now, it appears that's exactly what the writers have planned.
 This may be a somewhat predictable storyline decision, but not everybody is opposed to it.